 Fidelity has been a force in the investment fund industry since the launch of its Fidelity Puritan Fund (FPURX) back in 1947.

-Today, this premier mutual fund company has $15 trillion in assets under administration thanks to many successes over the intervening years.
+Today, this premier mutual fund company has more than $17 trillion in assets under administration thanks to many successes over the intervening years.
 That includes star money managers such as Peter Lynch, the long-time manager of the Fidelity Magellan Fund (FMAGX) who averaged an incredible 29.2% per year between 1977 and 1990.

 However, while Fidelity first built its name on actively managed funds, over the past three decades, the firm has built out its low-cost and even no-cost index funds as part of the movement to reduce expense ratios and transaction costs for individual investors.